Clemson football assistant coaches Jeff Scott, Tony Elliott to make $1 million in 2019

 Elliott and Scott have the option of taking all of the pay hike in salary or participating in a deferred compensation plan reserved for the upper-echelon of the university's top employees.

-Their raises give Clemson three assistant coaches with $1 million-plus salaries.
+Their raises give Clemson three assistant coaches with salaries of at least $1 million.
 Defensive coordinator Brent Venables, whose contract will be negotiated later, agreed to a five-year deal in July that pays him a base salary of $2 million with incentives that can earn up to $11.6 million over the life of the contract.

 Head coach Dabo Swinney's contract is expected to be negotiated later in the year.
 He currently makes $6 million in salary and is in line for a $1 million retention bonus in a few weeks.
 Swinney also will receive $1.4 million in incentives from the 2018 season.